Hello and welcome to the podcast of the Road Seaters episode 1258 for Tuesday the 23rd of September 2025.

 Yeah.

-The assassination of someone for his views is something that should disturb everyone on the left, right, and centre.
+So he didn't say that, for instance, the assassination of someone for his views is something that should disturb everyone on the left, right, and center.

-No, what should disturb everyone is the quote unquote cancellation of one of his chummy late night hosts.
+No, what should disturb everyone is the quote-unquote cancellation of one of his chummy late-night hosts.

-Who was a blatant liar about what happened.
+Who was a blatant liar about what happened?

 Yes.

-And not just a blatant liar about something, about about something irrelevant, about he with his lies, he was con he was sustaining this atmosphere of polarization and uh quite amazed that he an escalation.
+With his lies, he was sustaining this atmosphere of polarization and an escalation.

 I'm amazed he survived purely on his ratings alone.